Tutorial | Batch deployment#

 4. Leave the default Deployment ID, which takes the form of <PROJECTKEY>-on-<infrastructure>.

-5. Click Create, and then Deploy and Activate.
+6. Click Deploy and Activate.

 Dataiku screenshot of the dialog for creating a new deployment.